 MISSONI SPRING/SUMMER 2020 via Tagwalk

 If you’re looking for a refreshing and calming shade, go for light green.
-From Giambattista Valli to Fendi and Missoni, pistachio green looked stylish whether on dreamy ruffles, monochromatic ensembles, or tropical prints.
+From Giambattista Valli to Fendi and Missoni, pistachio green looked stylish whether on dreamy ruffles, monochromatic ensembles, or visual inspiration of tropical prints.

 4. Coral Pink